-A-level Chemistry what to revise in summer between year 12 and 13.
+A-level chemistry what to revise between the summer of year 12 and 13.

 When you start A-level Chemistry it can be a bit of a shock to the system – you quickly realise that it’s nothing like GCSE!
 Unfortunately though, it can take a while for it to all start to fall into place, and when it does it can feel like you’ve missed quite a lot.

 This means that it’s a good idea to use the summer between year 12 and 13 to go back to basics and revise the stuff that might not have gone in first time round, but will become really important in the second year of A-level Chemistry.

 You don’t want to spend all your summer studying though Year 2 will be hard work so you need to make plenty of time to have a rest and a life.

 Here’s what I recommend you focus on to make good use of your time and get year 2 off to a strong start:

 If you get that feeling in the pit of your stomach whenever you have to balance an equation, you need to do some practice.
 You’ll have to balance equations in every topic for Chemistry and a few basic worksheets may be all you need to build up your confidence to the point where you don’t need to panic anymore.